segmind/cral-docs/install/docker.md

 >For instructions on installing Docker, please see this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) on Digitalocean.
 You can learn more about Docker here: [Docker — Containerization for Data Scientists](https://medium.com/towards-artificial-intelligence/docker-container-and-data-scientist-bae208ce8268).
 {.is-info}

 The following procedure describes how to use CRAL on a Docker image.
-Once you run the command below, Docker will pull the image and start a jupyter notebook instance for you.
+Once you run the command below, Docker will pull the image and start a Jupyter notebook instance for you.

 ### Start a docker container from the image
 ```